opensimply/Simply-Memory-Manager/readme.md

-# Simply Memory Manager 1.65
+# Simply Memory Manager 1.66
 ****************************

+## Scope of use

-Simply Memory Manager (SMM) replaces native Free Pascal memory manager on Windows.
+The Simply Memory Manager (SMM) is used for Free Pascal and Lazarus on Windows.

-* Works stable with Free Pascal and Lazarus on 32-bit and 64-bit Windows.

-* Suitable for simulation.
+Since Free Pascal native memory manager uses Windows functions for memory allocation and freeing, that may cause fatal errors when large amount of memory is reusing multiply, the SMM is a good solution for such cases.

-* Prevents the "out of memory" error when cyclically allocating and freeing a large amount of memory.
++ SMM prevents the "out of memory" error when cyclically allocating and freeing large amounts of memory.

-* A bit faster on avalanche-like memory allocation requests.
++ It is a bit faster on avalanche-like memory allocation requests.

-* SMM has a "reserved memory" feature for the "out of memory" case.
++ SMM has a "reserved memory" feature for the "out of memory" case.

-(!)
-Mind that the SMM runs slower than the native FPC memory manager.

-This is due to the fact that when using Lazarus, some memory blocks had been already allocated even when SMM was the first module in the "use" statement.
-To prevent memory errors, the SMM must recognize and process the freeing and relocating requests for memory blocks already allocated by FPC memory manager.
+- SMM runs slower than the native FPC memory manager.
+This is due to the fact that when using Lazarus, some memory blocks had been already allocated even when SMM was the first module in the "uses" statement.
+To prevent memory errors, the SMM must recognize and process the freeing and reallocating requests for memory blocks already allocated by FPC memory manager.

-The memory slowdown due to SMM is especially noticeable in the GUI, due to the constant redrawing of graphical controls that use memory movement.
+  The memory operations slowdown due to SMM is mostly notable in the GUI, due to the constant redrawing of graphical controls that use memory movement.

+- Warning!
+Do not use the SMM when heap tracing.
+SMM does not support it.

+### Why use the SMM in this case?

+Despite all of the above, the SMM is ideal for the OpenSIMPLY project, where its a bit slower performance becomes insignificant compared to the processor load due to simulation routines.

+Modeling large and complex systems requires multiple reuse of the maximum amount of available memory.
+The "out of memory" error prevention feature makes simulation modeling possible for Free Pascal and Lazarus on Windows.

 ## How to use